Tilted sensitivity analysis in matched observational studies: Tilted sensitivity analysis

-Let $w_{\Gamma i} > 0 $, $i=1,...,I$, be nonnegative multipliers which are fixed under the sharp null, and consider as a test statistic $T_\Gamma(w_\Gamma) = \sum_{i=1}^I w_{\Gamma i}T_{\Gamma i}$. \citet{ros14} describes the benefits of weighting for improving the power of a sensitivity analysis.
-As will be demonstrated, different choices of weights will also provide connections between sensitivity analyses using tilted statistics and both (i) using sign-score statistics \citep{ros88}; and (ii) using inverse probability weighting.
+Let $w_{\Gamma i} \geq 0 $, $i=1,...,I$, be nonnegative multipliers which are fixed under the sharp null, and consider as a test statistic $T_\Gamma(\mathbf{w_\Gamma}) = \sum_{i=1}^I w_{\Gamma i}T_{\Gamma i}$. \citet{ros14} describes the benefits of weighting for improving the power of a sensitivity analysis.
+Different choices of weights will also provide connections between sensitivity analyses using tilted statistics and both (i) using sign-score statistics \citep{ros88}; and (ii) using inverse probability weighting.

 We now describe how to conduct a sensitivity analysis after tilting when (\ref{eq:sensmodel}) is assumed to hold at $\Gamma$.
-For each matched set $i$, define the variance $\tilde{\nu}^2_{\Gamma i}$ as Further define $c_{\Gamma,\alpha}(w_\Gamma) = \Phi^{-1}(1-\alpha)\sqrt{\sum_{i=1}^Iw_{\Gamma i}^2\tilde{\nu}_{\Gamma i}^2}$, where $\Phi^{-1}(\cdot)$ is the quantile function for the standard normal distribution.
-The following Theorem, proven in the web-based supporting material, justifies conducting a sensitivity analysis for each $\Gamma$ by rejecting the sharp null hypothesis when $T_{\Gamma}(w_\Gamma) \geq c_{\Gamma,\alpha}(w_\Gamma)$.
-That is, $c_{\Gamma,\alpha}(w_\Gamma)$ is an asymptotically valid critical value when (\ref{eq:sensmodel}) holds at $\Gamma$.
+For each matched set $i$, define the variance $\tilde{\nu}^2_{\Gamma i}$ as Further define $c_{\Gamma,\alpha}(\mathbf{w_\Gamma}) = \Phi^{-1}(1-\alpha)\sqrt{\sum_{i=1}^Iw_{\Gamma i}^2\tilde{\nu}_{\Gamma i}^2}$, where $\Phi^{-1}(\cdot)$ is the quantile function for the standard normal distribution.
+The following theorem, proven in the web-based supporting material, justifies conducting a sensitivity analysis for each $\Gamma$ by rejecting the sharp null hypothesis when $T_{\Gamma}(\mathbf{w_\Gamma}) \geq c_{\Gamma,\alpha}(\mathbf{w_\Gamma})$.
+That is, $c_{\Gamma,\alpha}(\mathbf{w_\Gamma})$ is an asymptotically valid critical value when (\ref{eq:sensmodel}) holds at $\Gamma$.

 \begin{theorem} Suppose that the sharp null hypothesis holds and that the sensitivity model (\ref{eq:sensmodel}) holds at $\Gamma$.
 Suppose that the stratum sizes are bounded, $n_i \leq \tilde{N}$ for all $i$, and suppose further that the constants $q_{ij}$ and weights $w_{\Gamma i}$ satisfy as $I\rightarrow \infty$, where $q_{ij}$ are again sorted so that $q_{i1}\geq q_{i2}\geq...\geq q_{in_i}$.
 Let $\vartheta_{\Gamma i}$ and $\sigma^2_{\Gamma i}$ denote the true expectation and variance for $T_{\Gamma i}$.
 Let $\mathcal{B}_I = \{i: \sigma^2_{\Gamma i} > \tilde{\nu}^2_{\Gamma i}\}$, and suppose that $\sqrt{I^{-1}\sum_{i\in\mathcal{B}_I} w_{\Gamma i}^2(\sigma^2_{\Gamma i} - \tilde{\nu}^2_{\Gamma i})} = o\left(I^{-1/2}|\sum_{i=1}^I w_{\Gamma i}\vartheta_{\Gamma i}|\right)$.
 Then, for all $\epsilon > 0$, there exists an $I^*$ such that $I > I^*$ implies that for any $\alpha < 1/2$, \end{theorem}